-- ★6 in one language at the 200-level or above, selected from Hungarian, Polish, Russian or Ukrainian - ★6 selected from HIST 312, 316, 317, 318, 319, 322; MLCS 311, 312; POL S 370 - ★6 selected from HIST 415, 416, 419; SLAV 467, 468, 469, 499 - (1) For additional courses, students should select from MLCS 471, POL S 486, SLAV 401,499, UKR 410, or from 400-level courses in Polish or Russian or Ukrainian literature, as well as from 400-level History and Slavic courses listed in (c), above. - Students already majoring in Polish, Russian or Ukrainian must satisfy requirement (a) by studying a second Slavic language. - Students are advised to consult with the Undergraduate Advisors for Polish.
-Russian or Ukrainian in MLCS before embarking on a Minor in CEES.
+- For additional courses, students should select from MLCS 471, POL S 486, SLAV 401, SLAV 499, UKR 410, or from 400-level courses in Polish or Russian or Ukrainian literature, as well as from 400-level History and Slavic courses listed above. - Students already majoring in Polish, Russian or Ukrainian must satisfy requirement of ★6 in one language at the 200-level or above by studying a second Slavic language. - Students are advised to consult with the Undergraduate Advisors for Polish, Russian or Ukrainian in MLCS before embarking on a Minor in CEES.

-A minor in French requires a minimum of ★15 to a maximum of ★42 at the senior level including FREN 310 and at least ★6 at the 400-level.
+A minor in French requires a minimum of ± 15 to a maximum of ± 42 at the senior level including FREN 310 and at least ± 6 at the 400-level.

-A minor in German requires a minimum of ★12 to a maximum of ★42 at the senior level in German.
+A minor in German requires a minimum of \star 12 to a maximum of \star 42 at the senior level in German.